kubewarden/docs/docs/architecture.md

 The `policy-server` receives requests for validation.
 It validates the requests by executing Kubewarden policies.

+- [audit-scanner](https://github.com/kubewarden/audit-scanner): It inspects the resources already in the cluster and identifies the ones that are violating Kubewarden policies.

 Kubewarden integrates with Kubernetes using
 [Dynamic Admission Control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
 In particular, Kubewarden operates as a Kubernetes Admission Webhook.